DesktopECHO/xWSL/README.md

 - Remmina remote desktop viewer from developer PPA
 - PulseAudio for Windows bundled for audio support.
 - Simple init system started through Task Scheduler.
-- Mozilla SeaMonkey is the default Web renderer; YouTube works if at times a little jumpy.
-Firefox/Chrome is not currently stable enough to use with this build.
+- Mozilla SeaMonkey is the default (stable) Web renderer; YouTube works if at times a little jumpy.
-- Included FreeRDP client (wfreerdp.exe) is built to run in Server Core.
+- Included FreeRDP client is compiled to run with OpenH264 and media foundation disabled.

-There are some inelegant solutions used to address various WSL quirks; contributions are welcome to improve these and any other areas in need of attention.
+There are some inelegant solutions used to address various WSL quirks; contributions are welcome to improve these and any other areas needing attention.

 Enjoy!